upstash/qstash-js/README.md

 [the list of APIs](https://docs.upstash.com/features/restapi#rest---redis-api-compatibility) supported.

+## Status of the SDK

+It is currently in beta and we are actively collecting feedback from the community.
+Please report any issues you encounter or feature requests in the [GitHub issues](https://github.com/upstash/sdk-qstash-ts/issues) or talk to us on [Discord](https://discord.gg/w9SenAtbme).
+Thank you!

 ## How does qStash work?

 qStash is the message broker between your serverless apps.
-You send a HTTP request to qStash, that includes a destination, a payload and optional settings.
+You send aa HTTP request to qStash, that includes a destination, a payload and optional settings.
-We store your message durable and will deliver it to the destination server via HTTP.
+We store your message durable and will deliver it to the destination API via HTTP.
 In case the destination is not ready to receive the message, we will retry the message later, to guarentee at-least-once delivery.